Immigration FAQs

 Similarly, the HRI is a resource available to advise foreign nationals not present on a Harvard-sponsored visa.

-Can Harvard help me find an immigration attorney?
+Q: Can Harvard help me find an immigration attorney?

-If you need legal assistance, the Harvard Representation Initiative (HRI) is a pro bono legal clinic offering immigration consulting, referrals, and in some cases, representation.
+The Harvard Representation Initiative (HRI) is a pro bono legal clinic offering immigration consulting, referrals, and in some cases, representation.
 Harvard community members who are concerned their immigration status is at risk can contact hri@law.harvard.edu.

-How can I be supportive of the international students and scholars in my classroom, lab, or residential setting?
+Q: How can I be supportive of the international students and scholars in my classroom, lab, or residential setting?

 It’s best to check in privately and let them know you’re there if they want to talk and to recommend that they reach out to their HIO advisor.
 Don’t inquire about someone’s immigration or visa status unprompted or have a conversation that involves sensitive information in a setting where others may overhear.
 You can also point someone in a challenging situation to the University’s Support Resources in Times of Crisis webpage, which has additional resources, including mental wellbeing and community support services.